-- If you are planning to transfer to ECU and major in Speech and Hearing Sciences, apply to ECU during the fall semester (before October) in order to take advantage of early registration for the spring semester. - Contact SHS Academic Advisor about transfer general education course credits during the fall semester. - Completion and/or transfer of General Education Course requirements (refer to p.
+- If you are planning to transfer to ECU and major in Speech and Hearing Sciences, apply to ECU during the fall semester (before October) in order to take advantage of early registration for the spring semester. - Contact SHS Academic Advisor about transfer general education course credits during the fall semester - Completion and/or transfer of General Education Course requirements (refer to p.
 9) - Completion and/or transfer of Cognate Course requirements by the end of 2nd Summer Session (refer to p.9) - Completion and/or transfer of a grade of B or better in CSDI 2100 (Intro to Communication Disorders) by the end of Spring Semester.
-Transfer grades must be approved by the Director of the Undergraduate Program. - Application for admission to the Speech and Hearing Sciences Program submitted by February 7, 2020.
+Transfer grades must be approved by the Director of the Undergraduate Program. - Application for admission to the Speech and Hearing Sciences Program submitted by the deadline published on CSDI website, https://communications-disorders.ecu.edu/education/undergraduates-bs/